farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-sice-cream.markdown

 tags: picoCTF-2019
 ---

-Disclaimer: I didn't actually participate in picoCTF 2019. `r4j` from JHDiscord sent me the binary for this challenge so I could give it a shot.

-The solution is absolutely mind blowing.
+The solution that I came up with (including some help :P) for this challenge is absolutely mind blowing.
 I'm still not sure if it's the intended solution.

+There is also what I think is the official solution (`NotDeGhost` from redpwn told me about it after I solved it), so I will showcase that at the end of this writeup as well.

 I usually put a TL;DR here, but no TL;DR will sufficiently show how amazing this challenge is.
 Huge props to the author `poortho`.